melvinmt/Instahipster/README.md

 # Vagrant

- The best way to view this on localhost is to use `vagrant`.
+ The best way to view this on localhost is to install `vagrant` and `VirtualBox` on your dev machine.
 After installation you need to point your local domain to `33.33.33.10` in your `hosts` file.
-After that, you `cd` to `/vagrant` and enter `vagrant up` in your console.
-After that's done you navigate to your local domain in your browser.
+After that, you `cd` to `/vagrant` and enter `vagrant up` in your console.Wait until it finishes and navigate to your local domain in your browser.

 # Configuration